Steps to completely uninstall and reinstall the graphics driver.

 - Reboot the computer when prompted.

-If the installation is unsuccessful with the .exe file, try installing the driver using the .zip file:
+If the installation is unsuccessful with the .exe file, try installing the driver using the .zip file (if available):

 DO NOT use the steps referenced below to install Windows DCH drivers, as doing so bypasses the Intel installer designed to install these new drivers, thereby possibly resulting in minor to catastrophic issues on your system and system instability.